COSC3020/brute-force-sorting/README.md

 randomly without memory instead of systematically trying them?

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
-You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.